deverac/hpircomm/docs/software.md

   `[L-Shift]` `[I/O]` `[NXT]` `|CLOSEIO|`

 Pressing a key on the HP48G causes an interrupt to occur.
-The interrupt may may interfere with I/O operations.
+The interrupt may interfere with I/O operations.
 Because of this, do not press any keys on the HP48G while I/O is occurring (unless the intent of the keypress is to abort the transfer).

 # Sending and receiving